martynjsimpson/HozelockAPI/README.md

 ```

 ## /{hubId}/controllers/actions/Adjust
-Make a temporary percentage adjustment {percentage} to the controller/s {controlerId} for {duration} in milliseconds
+Make a temporary percentage adjustment {percentage} to the controller/s {controlerId} for {duration} in days.

 Note: Percentage can be signed (positive or negative) but should NOT include the % symbol.